philiptgrace/SecretSanta/README.md

 * `WeightCoupleHistory` (`yes` or `no`)

-  Factor couples into the history weighting?
+  Shoudl couples be factored into the history weighting?

 * `GrandfatherPeriod` (positive number)

-  So that we don't run out of combinations, history needs to matter less and less as time goes on.
-This variable chooses how many years until history is forgotten (5 is a good number, but will vary according to number of people involved).
+  How many years should it be before giving history doesn't matter?

 * `PartnerToPartner` (`yes` or `no`)